 There are as many types of yoga as there are exercise classes, but in general, yoga classes are designed to improve your strength and flexibility and at the same time give you a feeling of peace and relaxation, all at your own pace.

 That’s because yoga allows you to moderate your movements to fit your ability, while gently offering the opportunity to push yourself a little bit more each time, and is known to help reduce joint and back pain, give brain health a boost and even lessen depression.
 Fernwood even offers Yoga Nidra, a relaxation-focused session that has the restorative effect equal to four hours of sleep!

 Pilates is somewhat similar to yoga in that it involves holding a series of poses, while reformer Pilates incorporates simple machines, usually made up of benches and ropes, into the workout to add additional resistance.

 Pilates is low impact and great for your core strength, which is important for maintaining balance and posture as you get older.
 Expect to leave a Pilates class feeling stretched and stronger with a soothed mind, but without the panting and heavy sweating.

 Important information: The information provided on this website is of a general nature and information purposes only.
 It does not take into account your personal health requirements or existing medical conditions.
 It is not personalised health advice and must not be relied upon as such.
 Before making any decisions about your health or changes to medication, diet and exercise routines you should determine whether the information is appropriate in terms of your particular circumstances and seek advice from a medical professional.

 At Fernwood, we are for every woman.
 No matter your age, gym experience or fitness levels, we’re here to help you achieve your health and fitness goals.
-Plus, if you join us during our Zero Joining Fee sale, you can save up to $199!
+Plus, if you join us during our Zero Joining Fee sale, you can save $199!
 But hurry, this offer is available for a limited time only.